Gaarv/kadenze-dl/README.md

 I made it in order to have offline access to this great online course : (https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow/info), check it out !

+Changelog
+---

+### 2021-03-10

+- emulating browser with playwright
+- archived courses can be downloaded
+- sessions/videos ordering and titles now based on JSON data (previous downloaded sessions and videos will have different names)

 Install
 ---